Tailor Brands logo

 First, you will need to pick a name for your LLC.
 South Dakota has several requirements for LLC names.
 First, the name must contain one of the following:

 Next, the name must be “distinguishable” from other names registered with the South Dakota Secretary of State (SDSOS).
 This includes the names of other LLCs, corporations, and partnerships, as well as reserved names and fictitious names used by foreign (meaning out-of-state) businesses registered in South Dakota.
-The SDSOS provides a search tool on its website to see if a name is available or not.
+The SDSOS provides a tool on its website to conduct a South Dakota business entity search and see if a name is available or not.

 South Dakota law makes 2 exceptions to the requirement that a business name must be distinguishable from all others.
 You may use a name for your LLC that is not distinguishable if: